Best Smartwatches and Wearables for Seniors 2025

 Tango Belt

 The Tango Belt is a discreet wearable airbag for your hips in case of a fall.
 It looks like a normal belt but wears more like a fanny pack.
 When the device detects a change in altitude and speed, it will deploy the cushions like the airbags in your car, breaking your fall instead of your hip.
-Unfortunately, it’s not available yet, but we’re watching for news on this cool device.
+In 2025, the FDA approved Tango Belt as a prescription-only medical device, so you'll need to talk to your healthcare provider if you're interested in this product.

 Wearable senior monitors FAQ